Skip to main content

 • “It still holds up to this day with fantastic mini-game puzzles and a fine enough story to keep you intrigued.”

-• “The story itself is a bit weird, but the goal of the puzzles is very interesting.”
+• “The story itself is a bit weird but the goal of the puzzles is very interesting.”

-• “The story itself is a bit weird, but the goal of the puzzles is very interesting.
-However, I think it is a little bit pricey considering it is a very old game and absolutely nothing has changed in the graphics, story, or puzzle difficulty.”
+• “The story itself is a bit weird, and the game feels overpriced considering its age, with absolutely nothing changed in the graphics, story, or puzzle difficulty.”

 • grinding